pbougie/mac-dev-env/source/nodejs-bower.html.markdown

 ### Verify the Installation

-To verify that you have correctly installed Bower.
-It should display the usage instructions.
+Verify that you have successfully installed **Bower**.

-	bower
+	bower --version